 How to spend 4 amazing days in Seoul

 This 4-day Seoul itinerary is jam-packed with unique things to do in Seoul.
-However, if you prefer traveling at a slower pace, feel free to adjust this itinerary to suit your own needs and traveling style.
+However, if you prefer traveling at a slower pace, feel free to tailor this itinerary to suit your own needs and traveling style.
 Also, if it’s your first visit to Seoul, these travel tips for South Korea will come in handy.

 Day 1 of 4 Days in Seoul Itinerary

 Start your Seoul itinerary by exploring one of the city’s most popular tourist hubs – Insa-dong.
 This vibrant neighborhood has a huge pedestrian walkway and plenty of nooks and crannies to explore.
 There are many amazing things to do in Insadong and getting lost in the maze of secret alleys winding off from the main walkway is a huge must.
 Along the way, you’ll find tons of quirky shops selling traditional Korean goods, galleries, hipster cafes, teahouses, and plenty of photo opportunities.

 Bukchon Hanok Village